rvogelge/waterrower-node-red/README.md

     title     STRING,
     comment   STRING
 );
-Adjust the path in the SQLite node accordingly
+Adjust the path in the SQLite node accordingly.

-The application detects if a WR is plugged in the USB port of the RPi Just start rowing and save your workout after you have finished
+The application detects if a WR is plugged in the USB port of the RPi Just start rowing and save your workout after you have finished.

 ## Required modules/nodes (in addition to the default modules):